GeoMOER/moer-bsc-base-r/docs/units/_unit06/unit06-08_exercise.md

 ---
-title: "Exercise: Greenhouse gases in CO₂ equivalents"
+title: "Exercise: binding and merging"
 toc: true
 toc_label: "In this example"
 header: